assemblee-virtuelle/OntologyDesignConvention/README.md

 ## Additional recommendations and further remarks

+* P03: In particular, use sub-classes for fixed concepts rather than introducing a class Type.
+For example, `Document` with sub-class `Tutorial`, `Scientific Article`, etc.
+For sub-concepts that vary, use relationships between individuals, such as `hasThema`.
+When extending new sub-classes, care should be taken to preserve backward compatibility.
 * P04: we leave this pitfall in brackets, as it may be useful to collect disconnected concepts in one coherent ontology (e.g. the Dublin Core ontology)
-* P06: class constraints should only be used to characterize the class and not as repetition of properties with a given domain and range.
+* P06 and P24: class constraints should only be used to characterize the class and not as repetition of properties with a given domain and range.
 As an example, the dectionary definition of a "person" does not state that a person is a "thing" that "knows" a "person".
 Rather, this relationship is described in the definition of "know"
 * P11: when designing a universal ontology, one can give a general domain or range such as owl:thing or, better, introduce an abstract general concept which is different and more specific than owl:thing (while remaining vague).
 * P13: there may be occasions when an inverse is not semantically relevant.
 In this case, the latter could be omitted.
-* Extend existing universal ontologies.
+* Prefer extending existing universal ontologies rather than developing new ones.
 Some of them can be found on [LOV][http://lov.okfn.org/dataset/lov/].
+* Favor modular designs.
-* When extending an ontology, import the ontology but do not modify it.
+When extending an ontology, import the ontology but do not modify it.
 Instead, use `owl:sameAs` to define equivalent classes to be developed.
+For example, the `PAIR` ontology can be extended with a `project management` module, but `PAIR` remains a federating ontology that can be used by various types of organizations.
 * Unions of different concepts in the domain and/or the range of a property should be avoided.
 For instance this may lead to allowing one to link a concept in the domain to another unrelated one in the range.
 Instead, properties should be specialized.
 For example, `knowsPerson` and `knowsThema` instead of `knows`.
 This is related to P01.
+* Avoid including abstract classes used in a preliminary design phase in the final ontology when these classes are not practical.

 ## Pitfalls in PAIR